neondatabase/website/next/content/docs/guides/vercel.md

 ### Managing preview deployment branches

 Branches created in Neon for preview deployments are not removed automatically, so they may start accumulating in your Neon project after a period of time.
-You can manage the removal of old branches in the Neon Console or you build it into to your CI/CD pipeline using the [Neon API](https://neon.tech/api-reference/v2).
+You can manage the removal of old branches in the Neon Console or you build this task into to your CI/CD pipeline using the [Neon API](https://neon.tech/api-reference/v2).
 See [Manage branches](/docs/manage/branches) for information about how to remove branches using the console or API.

 It is important to remove old and unused branches.
 Branches hold a lock on the data they contain, preventing disk space from being reallocated, which can lead to excessive disk space consumption.
 The Neon Free Tier limits the point-in-time restore window for a project to 7 days.
-To minimize disk space usage and stay within the Free Tier limits, avoid allowing branches to age beyond seven days.
+To minimize disk space usage and stay within the Free Tier limits, avoid allowing branches to age beyond the 7 day limit.